Martial law in the United States: Freedom Riders (1961)

-Isla Vista (UCSB) Protests against Vietnam War (1970)
+Cambridge, Maryland (1963)

-In June 1970, martial law was effected in the small university-town of Isla Vista, California next to the University of California at Santa Barbara at the acme of the 1969-1970 student protests against the Vietnam War.
-Student demonstrations had engendered aggressive police repression, which reached an apex when students burned down the Isla Vista Bank of America building.
-One student, Kevin Moran, who was working to put out the flames, was shot and killed by police.
-The demonstrations were inflamed by speeches held by Chicago Seven lawyer William Kunstler.
-In response, Governor Ronald Reagan deployed the national guard in Isla Vista and effected a 6am to 6pm curfew.
+In response to anti-segregation protests in the city of Cambridge, Governor J. Millard Tawes declared martial law to prevent further clashes between pro-segregationists and the local chapter of the Student Nonviolent Coordinating Committee.
+The order remained in place for over a year, the longest stint since Reconstruction, and was the last incidence to date that martial law has been declared in the United States.

 2007 National Defense Authorization Act

 H.R.
-5122, also known as the John Warner National Defense Authorization Act for Fiscal Year 2007 was a bill passed in the United States Congress on September 29, 2006, and signed by President George W. Bush on October 17, 2006, becoming Public Law 109-364.
+5122, also known as the John Warner National Defense Authorization Act for Fiscal Year 2007, was a bill passed in the United States Congress on September 29, 2006, and signed by President George W. Bush on October 17, 2006, becoming Public Law 109-364.
 In addition to allocating funding for the armed forces, it also gave the president the power to declare martial law and to take command of the National Guard units of each state without the consent of state governors.

 On April 2, 2007, US Senate held hearings about recent changes to the Insurrection Act of 1807, (in Sec 1072 of Defense Authorization Act) where Sen. Patrick Leahy of Vermont sought to reverse the 2006 amendments to the Insurrection Act, which had given the US President new powers to use military for domestic disturbance, terrorism, insurrection, etc, and even changed the name from "Insurrection Act" to "Enforcement of the Laws to Restore Public Order."
 In the Senate Hearing, Senator Kit Bond testified: "Mr. Chairman, the measure that was included in last year's congressional Defense Authorization Act I think was ill-conceived, unnecessary, and dumb.
 Even some of the members of the SASC who should have did not know about it.
 But this is an influential panel, and you know how it has changed the old law, and we now know that all 50 of our Nation's Governors, Adjutants General, and local law enforcement are opposed to it.
 Nobody knows where it came from.
 Allowing the President to invoke the Act and declare martial law where public order breaks down as a result of natural disaster, epidemic, terrorist attack, is very ambiguous and gives him broad authority potentially to usurp the role of the Governors".

 Based on opposition by Congress, individual state Governors, law enforcement community, and absence of clarity on who even introduced these changes, the 'Enforcement of the Laws to Restore Public Order' law was repealed on January 28, 2008, (based on Sen. Pat Leahy's S. 513 proposal to repeal) and the previous Insurrection Act was restored.
 As of 2020, the Insurrection Act of 1807 still applies in limiting a US President's ability under Title 10 to federalize National Guard troops for martial law purposes.